One in 11 people who get care through The Alliance network has an outpatient CT or MRI each year.

 Likewise, in our current health care system, we don’t know what we are missing.
 There’s sometimes not a good flow of information.
 Most doctors, like most people, want to see how they’re doing and they want to do a good job.
 QualityPath is potentially a unique source of information for doctors that can help them monitor and improve their quality.
 We can help give people the knowledge and information to make things better.

-- Learn more about the QualityPath program.
+- About the QualityPath program.

 - Read a blog post by patient experience manager, Margie Czechowicz, on the power of being a well informed patient when considering surgery.